jrhel/ot-harjoitustyo2020/README.md

 mvn jacoco:report
 ```

-The report can be accessed and browsed by opening the file _target/site/jacoco/index.html_ in your browser
+The report can be accessed and browsed by opening the file _target/site/jacoco/index.html_ in your browser.

 ### Generating executable jar